felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information in your email:

-- The URL link to your restaurant page on the Uber Eats website.
+- The URL link to your restaurant page on the Deliveroo website.
 For example: [https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham](https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham).
 - The Deliveroo Restaurant ID of the store.
 For more details, see our FAQ: [How Do I Find My Deliveroo Restaurant ID](/apps/deliveroo/faqs/find-deliveroo-restaurant-id).
 - The email address you use to log in to the Deliveroo back office.
 - The email address of your Deliveroo account manager.
-- If your Deliveroo store is connected to another middleware or EPOS.
+- Whether your Deliveroo store is connected to another middleware or EPOS.
-- The type of Deliveroo services you have with the platform: Delivery by Deliveroo, takeaway or delivery by the restaurant.
+- The service type(s) you support on Deliveroo: Delivery by Deliveroo, Restaurant delivery, Takeaway.
 For more information, see [Service Types](/apps/deliveroo/terminology#service-types).
 - Your HubRise location name and identifier.
 For example: `Fast Pizza Baker Street z6q31-0`.

 With this information in hand, the Deliveroo integration team will enable the HubRise connection for your store.
 New connections are approved on Tuesdays and Thursdays only.

 Alternatively, [enable HubRise directly from your Deliveroo back office](/apps/deliveroo/faqs/connect-from-deliveroo-back-office).

----

-**IMPORTANT NOTE:** Deliveroo will not enable the HubRise connection if some product ref codes are missing.
-For details, see [Map Ref Codes](/apps/deliveroo/map-ref-codes/).

----

-## 2. Map Products to Ref Codes

-Most apps require a ref code for each product to identify every item and process orders correctly.
-As a result, each item on your Deliveroo menu should have a corresponding product ref code.
-For more information, see [Map Ref Codes](/apps/deliveroo/map-ref-codes).

-## 3. Connect the Bridge
+## 2. Connect the Bridge

 ---